victorialslocum/personal-blog/posts/spanruler-ner-data.md

 ```

 ![](/images/spanruler-ner-data_9.png)
+<figcaption>The rule would help this situation because it would correct the model predictions to be the same as the original annotations.</figcaption>

 ![](/images/spanruler-ner-data_10.png)
+<figcaption>The rule would decrease performance scores in this situation because it would correct the annotations to "at least 3 stars", which would be different from the original annotations.</figcaption>

 The new model with the revised data was able to consistently annotate these examples!
 This happened for many of the patterns and meant that we didn't even need most of the old rules anymore.